QuickStart Guide to Practicing Scales on the Guitar

 It may help if you actually say, “I, M I, M, etc.” as you play.
 This can help you keep track of which right-hand fingers should play when.

-Ok, now how do I actually practice scales on classical guitar?
+Ok, now how do I actually practice scales on guitar?

 To start, play through the scale shape (ideally from memory) as smoothly and perfectly as possible.
 Pay attention to your left hand finger placement just behind the frets, with your knuckles always rounded (instead of collapsed!).